austin-fleming/wave-portal/chain/README.md

 - In order for imports to function properly in Solidity, especially in monorepos, the Solidity extension must be pointed to node_modules.
         - Go to workplace settings
         - Set ```"solidity.packageDefaultDependenciesDirectory"``` to the relevant node_modules directory.
+- Uses the Rinkeby network.
+Contract lookup can be done [HERE](https://rinkeby.etherscan.io/).

 ## Updating Contracts